60 Burned Out Symptoms to Help You Listen to Your Life

 Now, the World Health Organization’s focus is purely occupational – workplace burnout.
 But in my personal experience with burnout and with the entrepreneurs and overachievers I’ve coached and the survivors of childhood sexual abuse I work with, I believe there are other forms.
 And what fascinates me is that no matter the form of burnout, each leads to feelings of energy depletion, exhaustion, mental distancing, negativism or cynicism, and reduced efficacy.
 Ssssssss.

 No one should have the life drained out of them every day.
-So, let’s explore four different forms of burnout and some associated burnout symptoms.
-Because here’s the thing, we want to listen to our lives because they’re always speaking to us.
-Constantly feeding us critical information, attempting to get our attention.
+So, let’s explore three different forms of burnout and some associated burnout symptoms.
+Because here’s the thing: We want to listen to our lives because they’re always speaking to us, constantly feeding us critical information and attempting to get our attention.
 After all, the first step to waking up is to know you’re asleep.

 Life will bring you your unconsciousness as a mirror over and over again.”
 Anonymous